Detlew/PowerTOST/README.md

 If the study starts with 26 subjects (power \~0.92), the *CV* can increase to \~0.27 **or** *θ*<sub>0</sub> decrease to \~0.90 **or** the sample size decrease to 10 whilst power will still be ≥0.70.
-However, this is **not** a substitute for the “Sensitivity Analysis” recommended in [ICH-E9](https://database.ich.org/sites/default/files/E9_Guideline.pdf), since in a real study a combination of all effects occurs
+However, this is **not** a substitute for the ‘Sensitivity Analysis’ recommended in [ICH-E9](https://database.ich.org/sites/default/files/E9_Guideline.pdf), since in a real study a combination of all effects occurs